NexusI9/vite-config/README.md

-# ViteJS config preset
+# Web Bundler config preset
-A simple repo gathering various viteJS preconfigurated projects depending on the need.
+A simple repo gathering various Webpack or viteJS preconfigurated projects depending on the need.

 ## Configurations